 One of the biggest mistakes that young student-athletes make is saying, “I only want to compete for a high-profile NCAA Division 1 team or I’m not playing.”
 First, this is not the attitude that any of the kids that will go on to play at that level have.
 Second, if a high-profile division 1 team doesn’t recruit you, there are still a TON of options for you that may allow you to attain a degree that you may not have been able to get without lacrosse.
 If you are one of the better players on your school or club team and have good grades, you will likely be able to find a mid-level to low-level division 1 school, a division 2 or a division 3 school.
 Beyond the programs that have lacrosse at the division 1, 2 or 3 level, there are a number of schools that have programs that compete in the Men’s Collegiate Lacrosse Association (MCLA).

 The Recruiting Time Line

 In April 2017, the NCAA passed new legislation that prevents college coaches from contacting recruits in any way before September 1st of their junior year.
 The rule also states that college coaches cannot circumvent these rules by communicating with a club or high school coach.
 Any communication between an NCAA coach and a club or high school coach about a prospective student athlete could be considered an NCAA recruiting violation.
 The new rule also states that college coaches cannot accept a phone call or set up an unofficial visit before September 1st of their junior year.
-College coaches will begin watching prospective student athlete's during their freshman or sophomore year so they are prepared to recruit when the time arrives but they cannot communicate with anyone before September 1st of the players junior year.
+College coaches will begin watching prospective student athlete's in the summer leading up to September 1st of their junior year so they are prepared to recruit when the time arrives but they cannot communicate with anyone before September 1st of the players junior year.
 The new rules have changed the recruiting time table and recruiting by D1, D2 and D3 schools will take place during an athletes junior and senior year.